tarantuli/enchanters-manual/mechanics.md

 ## Healing damage

 1. Healing X damage means discarding X wound tokens.
-1. In non-co-op mode, as long as you have fewer wound tokens than the amount of damage to heal and you have cards in your wound stack, discard the top card of your wound stack and take ten tokens.
+1. In non-co-op mode, as long as you have fewer wound tokens than the amount of damage to heal, and you have cards in your wound stack, discard the top card of your wound stack and take ten tokens.
 1. In co-op mode, you discard from the shared wound token pool.
 Otherwise, you discard from your own pool.
 1. If you have less than X wound tokens, discard all.
 Otherwise, discard X wound tokens.